 Catch yourself clenching your jaw?
 What about pulling your shoulders to your ears?
 Many headaches can come from tension and if your hormones are imbalanced then stress is going to take a greater toll.
 Try these stress-reducing techniques to help with hormonal migraine relief and find a natural cure for headaches.

 This beautiful golden root works on some of the major inflammatory pathways in the body to bring down pain and inflammation.
 It is excellent as a beverage (see recipe) and can be taken in capsule form at a dose of 1,000-2,500 mg daily.

 Fish oil is rich in omega-3 fatty acids that help lower inflammation and can help bring hormones back into balance.

 Stretching, movement and exercise can go a long way in keeping pain at bay.
-Consider working with an exercise physiologist, functional trainer, physical therapist, or other movement expert as part of your pain prevention regimen.
+Consider working with an exercise physiologist, functional trainer, physical therapist, or another movement expert as part of your pain prevention regimen.

 This little root is a rival to NSAIDs!
 It’s been shown to be as effective as NSAIDs at reducing pain.
 In general, a dose of 1,000 mg twice daily works well for most people looking for natural headache relief.
 Ginger is also lovely as a tea and can be combined with turmeric for double the herbal anti-inflammatory power!

 Body work can not be underestimated for ladies who suffer from hormonal headaches!
 One of the most natural ways to get rid of a headache, it’ll not only soothe your stress, but it will also allow your nervous system to take some much-needed R & R while your muscles get a good release.

 You need a doc experienced and trained in pregnancy to help you really have all your prenatal needs met.
 Gentle chiropractic care can help alleviate musculoskeletal pain.